zenoix/zenoix-blog/src/content/blog/why-i-dont-use-code-notebooks.md

 This one is a bit of a joke, but it has always annoyed me.
 I could write five thousand lines of Python code and push that into a GitHub repo.
 BUT AS SOON AS I ADD ONE IPYNB FILE WITH ONE CODE CELL CONTAINING A SINGLE PRINT FUNCTION MY REPO BECOMES 99.999999% JUPYTER NOTEBOOK???!!!?!
 HUHHHH????!?!?!?!?!?!?!

-This is an exaggeration, but it makes me that angry.
-Thanks for coming to my TED talk.
+Obviously, that was an exaggeration, but it does makes me that angry.

 ## So What Do I Use Instead?